John William Rankin was born on Sept. 22, 1861 in Wharton Township, Fayette County, PA, the eldest son of Robert and Hester Ann (Minerd) Rankin.

 Seven years later, Grant married Hilda Margaret Burkholder (1891-1956), a native of McKeesport, near Pittsburgh.
 She was the daughter of William and Sarah Ann (Clare) Burkholder of Fairchance, Fayette County.

-They had two children of their own -- Grant Rankin Jr. and Dorothy Allen.
+They produced two children of their own -- Grant Rankin Jr. and Dorothy Grace Allen.

 In 1925, tragedy struck when Grant's brother Dewey dropped dead at the Revere coal mine near Uniontown.
 At the time, Grant lived and worked at the Dearth mine on the Uniontown outskirts.
 Three years later, in 1928, the Rankins moved to Chartiers, Greene County, PA.
 They were next-door neighbors to Grant's brother Arthur and family.
 Grant was a deacon in the Church of God at Brownsville and also in East Millsboro.

 On June 25, 1944, a tornado struck the Rankin home while they were away in church.
-The house was destroyed.
-Grant, Hilda and teenage daughter Dorothy were not hurt, but eight members of brother Arthur's family were rushed to hospitals.
+The wind had picked up the house, rotated it 90 degrees and set it back down, leaving little but destruction.
+Grant, Hilda and teenage daughter Dorothy were not hurt and were photographed sitting at the kitchen table among the wreckage, sipping orange soda, which was all they could find to drink.
+Eight members of brother Arthur's family were rushed to hospitals.
 Grant told a Uniontown Morning Herald reporter that he had just made an $800 mortgage payment on the house, having lived at Chartiers for the past 16 years.

 They moved in 1945 to Royal, Fayette County, also known as "Chestnut Ridge," with Hilda retaining her membership in the Full Gospel Church of Brownsville.

-Hilda survived him by two years.
+Hilda survived him by two years and returned to southwestern Pennsylvania.
 She suffered a heart attack and passed away on June 3, 1956, at the age of 64, in Brownsville General Hospital.
 She was interred in Lafayette Memorial Park, following a funeral service led by Rev. Earl C. Blystone.
-At her death, said the Uniontown Morning Herald, she was survived by 10 grandchildren.
+At her death, said the Morning Herald, she was survived by 10 grandchildren.
 Her son Grant, living at P.O.
 Box 117 in Chest Nut Ridge, Redstone Township, near Brownsville, signed her certificate of death.

 ~ Son Arthur J. Rankin ~